Episode 19 – Motivating Your Team

 At the beginning of the year, set goals with the team and have each individual set her goals for the season and for their future in the game.
 Make sure the goals are attainable, measurable and can be adjusted as they are monitored through the season.
 Make sure that they are specific and process oriented instead of outcome oriented.
 A goal such as to improve my fielding percentage to 70% is much better than to be the best fielder on the team.
 A Team goal might be to improve a team percentage or a goal such as making sure everyone is always on time for practices at least 90% of the time.
 The reason you do not want to make a 100% goal is because as soon as the goal that you are referring to is missed, you lose the bet and it may seem pointless to continue because you are not going to be able to attain the goal you set out for.

 Allow them to assist in developing team policies and procedures.
 You would be amazed at how close to your views their views will be.
 By allowing them to participate in the development, they are building the team and the program with you so they will likely feel more ownership of the team than if they are simply following orders all the time without being able to ask questions or by not feeling any connection to those orders.

 Another thing you can do is to allow the team to design a practice plan.
 If the team has been a part of the program from the beginning of the season, they will know what needs to be worked on and how you like to have things done.
 By allowing them to design it, you can see what they think they need to work on and they will be learning in the process.
-If they as a group need to explain under each drill that they recommend how the team needs to improve the skills and how it will effect their game then they are giving you a lot of information on where they think they are at in relation to where you think they are at.
+If as a group, they need to explain under each drill that they recommend how the team needs to improve the skills and how it will affect their game, then they are giving you a lot of information on where they think they are at in relation to where you think they are at.